Haxsen/TestRepo/README.md

 # TestRepo
-A Repository for GitHub testing.
+A Repository which was mainly made for GitHub pages and wikis testing.